joshukraine/ofreport.com/content/articles/2024-06-13-a-miracle-for-mom.md

 There was still one thing that stood out as a concern.
 Mom’s hemoglobin was critically low — just above 5.
 (Normal levels for a woman Mom’s age would be 11-13.)
-We knew already that the low hemoglobin was a direct result of her cancer treatments, but the consensus was that, in her weakened state, Mom’s body would not be able to recover to normal levels on its own.
+We knew already that the low hemoglobin was a direct result of her cancer treatments and kidney failure, but the consensus was that, in her weakened state, Mom’s body would not be able to recover to normal levels on its own.

 Normally, blood transfusions are not a part of the care package for people in hospice.
 And yet, in Mom’s case, it now seemed increasingly apparent that the